fabianbaiertum/IMC-Prosperity-4/README.md

 #### Options on VFE
 There were ten options on VFE with strikes 4000, 4500, 5000, 5100, 5200, 5300, 5400, 5500, 6000, 6500
 For the options pricing, it was clear from the Wiki that we should use standard Black-Scholes pricing.
 The first thing we did was to get a volatility surface and see if there were any anomalies for the Greeks.
 After that, we checked for any convexity (butterfly spread arbitrage) violations, where there weren't any in the data.
 The next step was to check if there is any lead-lag relationship to find, given the current option prices and the approximate changes they should follow to the next time step.
 Again, nothing to be found here.
-As the underlying VFE was mean reverting, we couldn't trust any of the mean reverting options combinations
+As the underlying VFE was mean reverting, we couldn't trust any of the mean reverting options combinations.
+Through time, the volatility surface wasn't stable, so we couldn't trade that either.
+As the price of the underlying VFE was around 5200-5300, 6000 and 6500 strikes were far OTM and traded between 0 and 1.
+For round 3, we didn't trade those at all and only included them in round 4 after seeing which bots took what kind of trades.
+For the other options, they all followed the underlying's direction perfectly;  thus, just trading the underlying and doing the same trades with each of the options seemed to be the best option (or choice, if you don't like the word play).